A glimpse into the Ultrametric spectrum: The Ultrametric String Spectrum

 Again the $j$-dependence drops out, indicating now a $(p-1)^2$-fold degeneracy.
 We refer the reader to Figure~\ref{ConductorTwoTree} for an explicit implementation of this computation in the case $p=3$.

 Our list of examples is beginning to grow lengthy, but we will include also the case of conductor 3 before proceeding to the general case, as this last example will make it easier to parse the general computation.
+As the computation works out a little differently depending on whether $p$ is two or an odd prime, we will consider the two cases separately.

+Let us first take $p$ to be an odd prime.
 The set of possible values for $\{c_1,c_2,c_3\}$ can be identified with the multiplicative group $(\mathbb{Z}/p^3\mathbb{Z})^\times$, which is again cyclic and which has order $p^2(p-1)$.
 The values of the multiplicative characters when evaluated on any generator $g$ are given by